p-lurd/100-days-of-code/log.md

 **Today's Progress**: switch  route
 **Thoughts**: .....feeling lazy ........just fumbling around routing, react matches the first look alike.
 Just like the mongoDb 'Search' works.........and the redirects to the route.
 That is why this is important.

+### Day 11: April 23, 2024

+**Today's Progress**: building a project based on the course... using "exact" while routing **Thoughts**: just finished an exam and I am working on my react project already. cheers